algorandlabs/smart-asa/README.md

 - Eve is opted-in with `frozen = False`;
 - Eve can freely receive and spend Smart ASA `B`.

-To avoid this issue, the reference implementation includes the current `smart_asa_id` both in `GlobalState` and `LocalState`.
+To avoid this issue, the reference implementation includes the current `smart_asa_id` in both the `GlobalState` and `LocalState`.
 Smart ASA transfers can now be approved only for users opted-in with the current _Underlying ASA_.

 ## Conclusions

-Smart ASA reference implementation is a building block that shows how regular ASA can be turned into a more poweful and sophisticated L1 tool.
+Smart ASA reference implementation is a building block that shows how regular ASA can be turned into a more powerful and sophisticated L1 tool.
 By adopting ABI the Smart ASA will be easily interoperable and composable with the rest of Algorand's ecosystem (e.g. wallets, chain explorers, external dApp, etc.).

 This reference implementation is intended to be used as initial step for more specific and customized transferability logic like: royalties, DAOs' assets, NFTs, in-game assets etc.

 We encourage the community to expand and customize this new tool to fit specific dApp!